Refit Refit for jack-up MPI Enterprise at Damen Verolme Rotterdam

 As part of the Damen Shipyards Group, DVR is looking to take advantage of its strategic location and exceptional facilities to expand its activities into new sectors.
 With its 405 x 90 metre drydock it is actively developing its capability in cruise ship repair and modification by developing relationships with specialist sub-contractors and suppliers.
 In addition, it is refining its logistics and project management processes to better manage the increasing role that yards are expected to play in the repair and maintenance of these luxury vessels.
 Servicing LNG Carriers is another area in which it is adding resources.
 The yard is also certified for decommissioning and is in discussions with a number of oil and gas operators with assets in the North Sea.

-We have an exciting opportunity for a Senior Environmental Consultant / Project Manager to join our ...
+We have an opportunity for qualified and experienced individuals to join our pool of marine consulta...
 Read more